aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 First, I’d like to explain what AIMMS PRO storage is.
 AIMMS PRO storage is a disk area managed by AIMMS PRO to share files within an AIMMS application and between AIMMS applications.
 This disk area is separate from the disk area in which AIMMS apps are actually executing.
 Among other things, it handles the cases created during various (solver) sessions, which are then shared between users of the same app.

 Within AIMMS PRO storage, folders are referred to as *buckets* and files are referred to as *objects*.
 When you look at the AIMMS PRO API, as presented in the AIMMS PRO library, you will see the terms buckets and objects.
-In this blog post, I will use the terms folders and files.
+In this article, I will use the terms folders and files.

 AIMMS PRO storage has the following folder layout, and it is best practice to follow it: